nasa/refine/README.md

 ```
 These can be combined, e.g., MPI+Zoltan+EGADSlite.

-# Metric for Control of Interpolation Error in Lp-norm
+# Multiscale Metric for Control of Interpolation Error in Lp-norm
 In conjunction with the
 [Unstructured Grid Adaptation Working Group](https://ugawg.github.io/),
-an implementation of the Lp-norm metric is provided.
+an implementation of the multiscale metric is provided.
 ```
 ./build/src/ref_metric_test --lp project.meshb project-mach.solb 2 1.5 3.0e4 project-metric.solb [--kexact] [--hmax max_edge_length]
 ```